melezov/sbt-reproducibles/zero-libs/README.md

     scala.tools.nsc.MissingRequirementError: object scala not found.
       at scala.tools.nsc.symtab.Definitions$definitions$.getModuleOrClass(Definitions.scala:655)

-It goes without saying that the error message is quice confusing, especially if it occured when porting a 0.11.x project into 0.12.0, when it isn't immediately obvious what actually happened.
+It goes without saying that the error message is quice confusing, especially if it occurred when porting a 0.11.x project into 0.12.0, when it isn't immediately obvious what actually happened.

 Should this be the desired behavior?